brodante/knowledge-base/cybersecurity/index.md

 ## According to the Team

 ### [Red Teaming (Ethical Hacking)](/cybersecurity/in-short/red-team)
-Red Teaming involves simulating real-world cyberattacks to test and improve an organization's security posture.
+Red Teaming involves simulating real-world cyberattacks to test and improve an organization's security posture.<br>
 Here's a short and direct path for Red Teamers **[in short.](in-short/red-team)**

 ### Blue Teaming (Defensive Testing)